Comprehensive Orthodontic Care For Children

 Since children are growing rapidly and tend to be better cooperators at an early age, they can benefit tremendously from an early phase of orthodontic treatment.
 Early correction from these three groups may prevent later removal of permanent teeth, surgical procedures to align the upper and lower jaw, injury to protruded teeth, decrease the time needed for a second phase of treatment and eliminate damaging habits.
 Depending on the severity of these problems, children around the age of 7 or the first recognition of an orthodontic problem may be candidates for an early phase of orthodontic treatment.

-During the resting period, the remaining permanent teeth are allowed to erupt.
+After completion of early treatment, most patients enter a resting period.
+During this time, the remaining permanent teeth are allowed to erupt.
 Retainers are usually worn until most, if not all, permanent teeth have erupted.
 The retainer is adjusted as needed to allow for further tooth eruption.
-A successful first phase of treatment creates an environment which permits the remaining teeth to assume a normal position.
+A successful first phase of treatment creates an environment which permits the remaining teeth to erupt on their own.

 Second Phase Treatment